How search engines work for your business in 2021

 - The top three search results get 75% of all clicks.

-Which means, if your page doesn’t rank on the first page, you’re getting slim pickings for search traffic.
-Not having a high rank in search doesn’t just lower the traffic you get, it decreases your ability to drive sales and conversions.
+If your page doesn't rank on the first page, you're getting slim pickings for search traffic.
+Not having a high rank in search doesn't just lower the traffic you get — it also decreases your ability to drive sales and conversions.

 Rank also indicates to your audience your brand's authenticity.
 The more you rank for various keywords, the more authentic people will view you.